Raimeeab/Planit/README.md

 <a name="usage"></a>
 ## 🖥 Usage
 This application allows the user to create an account and input event details to get suitable venues and vendors.
 The user can then contact them directly to check availability.
-Once the desired vendors and venue are selected, the user would an event card with all their details. <!-- , along with a countdown timer to their event date. -->
+Once the desired vendors and venue are selected, the user would an event card with all their details.

 <a name="contributors"></a>
 ## 👥 Contributors